HenriqueCandeias/CMU/README.md

 # ConversationalIST - Android App

-"Mobile and Ubiquitous Computing" MSc group project.
+"Mobile and Ubiquitous Computing" MSc course group project.
 Goal: develop a mobile application using Android Studio.

 This non-trivial application explores several key aspects of mobile development, including location awareness, judicious use of limited resources, and social behavior.